finos/datahelix/docs/GettingStarted.md

 # Getting Started

-The following guide give a short introduction to the datahelix via a practical example.
+The following guide should give a short introduction to the datahelix via a practical example.

 For more comprehensive documentation please refer to the [user guide](UserGuide.md).